infinitechris/FrameworkCompleteDIY/README.md

 I decided document ny masochistic adventures in building my own Framework Laptop completely from parts

 **Summary**
 Being not terribly satisfied with the options on [https://frame.work/](frame.work)'s website, I decided to embark on this journey.
-After doing an [https://docs.google.com/spreadsheets/d/1YayfsNAYgf5DBnbEC524bHOcLVi5MpsAGUarsPbGo8w/edit?usp=sharing](inital Bill Of Materials) I truly decided I must be insane for doing this.
+After doing an [inital Bill Of Materials](https://docs.google.com/spreadsheets/d/1YayfsNAYgf5DBnbEC524bHOcLVi5MpsAGUarsPbGo8w/edit?usp=sharing) I truly decided I must be insane for doing this.

 Moving on.